The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020. More than 200 countries are now reporting cases.

 All MSF COVID-19 operations in Spain had ended, closed or been handed over by 22 May.

-In Ukraine, MSF has expanded health promotion activities, providing people with information on how to prevent transmission of the virus.
-In Mariinka, Donetsk region, we have a mobile team collaborating with the MoH to provide contact tracing, screening and home-based care for people with mild coronavirus symptoms, in order to prevent health structures from being overwhelmed.
+In Ukraine, MSF is supporting the Ministry of Health to respond to COVID-19 in Donetsk and Zhytomyr regions.
+In Mariinka raion (district), Donetsk region, two mobile teams provide home-based care for people with mild coronavirus symptoms, in order to prevent health structures from being overwhelmed.

 Activities closed.
 In the United Kingdom, our staff are provided nursing and logistics support at the London COVID CARE Centre, in partnership with the University College London Hospital Find & Treat team.
 The project provided rapid testing, accommodation in which to self-isolate, and medical care for homeless people with suspected or confirmed COVID-19; with the decline in new cases, MSF staff ended their support on 8 June.